TritonDataCenter/rfd/rfd/0033/README.md

 Clients wishing to upgrade a project from the old version to this version
 should:

-* Update the project to use Node v0.12 or later.
+* Make sure the project is using Node v0.10 or v0.12.
+(The client appears to largely work with v4 as well, but that has not been extensively tested.)
 * Ensure that the project does not use the node-moray `version()` function.
 If it does, this behavior needs to be removed before updating to the new version.
 If there's any confusion about this, see the section above on versioning.
 * Ensure that the project does not check the `name` of Errors emitted by node-moray.
 If so, these should be changed to depend on `node-verror` and use `VError.findCauseByName`.
+In the short term, you can use the "unwrapErrors" constructor argument to work around this, but this will make error messages less useful, so it's better to update the error handling.
 * Update the project's package.json to depend on node-moray via the npm registry rather than a git URL.
 * Consider updating the way the Moray client is constructed to take advantage